zoltraks/dosound-tracker/docs/FORMAT.md

 - Writes `octave` if present and not default (clamped to `[MIN_OCTAVE, MAX_OCTAVE]`).
 - Writes `arpeggio`, `pitch`, `noise`, `mode` only when their trimmed envelope is not `[]` or `[0]`.
 - Writes `sustain` if numeric and `>= 0`.
+- Writes `color` if valid 3-digit hex color.
+- Writes `midi` if channel or program is set.
 - Envelopes are trimmed to remove trailing repetitions of the final value.

 Loader (`parseSongFromYaml`) rules: